Graduation and Diploma Information

 - The requirements for both degrees are met .

 Second baccalaureate degrees: Graduating students who would like to pursue another degree will have to re-apply with the UH Hilo Admissions Office.
 Please note that the degree requirements for the second baccalaureate degree will be based on the term you re-apply with Admissions.
 Please work closely with your faculty advisor to determine if you are eligible for a Catalog Declaration form to declare your previous catalog.

 Students who are certified as graduates and who do not have financial obligations at the University may pick up their diploma at the Office of the Registrar when notified by the Office of the Registrar via your hawaii.edu email account.
+A Replacement Diploma is a diploma ordered outside of your graduation term.
+Diploma distribution dates for replacement diplomas are also listed below.
 Those attending the graduation ceremony are given only the diploma cover.
 Please note: participating in the graduation ceremony does not certify graduation.

 Diplomas are distributed on or around: